FAQ

 Who pays for the services?

 The prospective adoptive parents pay for all services (e.g. counselling, legal services etc.) regardless of your final decision.
-There is no cost to you, a birthparent.
+There is no financial cost to you, a birthparent.

 How are adoptive parents screened?

 Before a child can be placed in an adoptive home, the prospective parents must be interviewed several times (home study) by a social worker approved to perform this task.
-The social worker must be satisfied with their ability to parent and adoptive child.
+The social worker must be satisfied with their ability to parent an adoptive child.
 They must be in good physical health, have enough income to ensure the child's future and the ability to guide the child to maturity.
 They are required to attend educational sessions to learn about all aspects of the adoption process, with emphasis on the special role of adoptive parents.
 The home study also includes references, police checks, financial statements and medical reports.

 How does ARCS determine whether a couple really wants an open adoption?